Friday, October 18, 2024

 2:15 pm

 Join illustrator Becca Farrow and author-illustrator Christopher Lincoln as they present their new graphic novels for middle-grade readers!
 In First Test: Protector of the Small, an adaptation of the bestselling fantasy novel by Tamora Pierce which Becca Farrow illustrated, a young girl fights against all odds to train to become a knight.
 Meanwhile, Christopher Lincoln’s The Night Librarian follows a pair of twins who discover a secret, magical world inside the New York Public Library, where characters from classic books can come to life.
 Perfect for both fantasy and graphic novel enthusiasts, this session will explore the creation of these imaginative worlds and the unique power of graphic novels to tell magical stories.
-(Ages 8 to 12) Click here to share the event.
+(Ages 8 to 12) Moderated by Nathan Lueth.
+Click here to share the event.

 Becca Farrow graduated from the University of Wisconsin–Eau Claire with a BFA in illustration.
 She has done freelance work for several large companies including BOOM!
 Studios, Valiant Entertainment, IDW Publishing, Lion Forge and Marvel Entertainment.
 Visit her at beccafarrow.com.